ColinKennedy/auto_docstring/README.md

 - make tests for "Raises"
  - also make sure that "Raises" works, even if the string ends in a '.'
+- Make tests for arg types
-- Make sure that instancemethods don't contain "self" in the docstring
+- Make docstring block
-- expanded - this keeps resolving to dir()
- - also check that self. doesn't expand.
-Annoying!

 ## The new plan